KurtisZ18/Predicting-Commodities/README.md

-Messing around with ML models by predicting prices of commodities.
+Experimenting with different ML models in order to predict the prices of commodities.